On the Lipschitz Continuity of Set Aggregation Functions and Neural Networks for Sets: Lipschitz Continuity of Set Aggregation Functions and Neural Networks

 Given a multiset of vectors $X = \oms \mathbf{v}_1, \ldots, \mathbf{v}_m\cms$, let $\textsc{NN}_g$ denote a neural network model which computes its output as $ \textsc{NN}_g(X) = f_{\text{MLP}_2} \Big( g\big( \bigoms f_{\text{MLP}_1}(\mathbf{v}_1), \ldots, f_{\text{MLP}_1}(\mathbf{v}_m) \bigcms \big) \Big) $ where $g$ denotes the employed aggregation function (\ie \textsc{mean}, \textsc{sum} or \textsc{max}).

-Here we investigate whether $\textsc{NN}_g$ is Lipschitz continuous with respect to the three considered metrics for multisets of vectors.
-In fact, the next Theorem utilizes the Lipschitz constants for \textsc{mean} and \textsc{max} from Theorem~\ref{thm:thm1} to upper bound the Lipschitz constants of those neural networks: \begin{theorem}[Proof in Appendix~\ref{sec:proof_thm2}] Let $X, Y \in \mathcal{S}_{\leq M}(\mathbb{R}^d)$ denote two multisets that consist of $d$-dimensional vectors.
-Then, \begin{enumerate} \item $\textsc{NN}_\textsc{mean}$ is Lipschitz continuous with respect to EMD and its Lipschitz constant is upper bounded by $\text{Lip}(f_{\text{MLP}_2}) \cdot \text{Lip}(f_{\text{MLP}_1})$. \item There exist instances of $\textsc{NN}_\textsc{sum}$ which are not Lipschitz continuous with respect to the matching distance. \item $\textsc{NN}_\textsc{max}$ is Lipschitz continuous with respect to the Hausdorff distance and its Lipschitz constant is upper bounded by $\sqrt{d} \cdot \text{Lip}(f_{\text{MLP}_2}) \cdot \text{Lip}(f_{\text{MLP}_1})$. \end{enumerate} \end{theorem} The above result suggests that if the Lipschitz constants of the MLPs are small, then the Lipschitz constant of the $\textsc{NN}_\textsc{mean}$ and $\textsc{NN}_\textsc{max}$ models with respect to EMD and Hausdorff distance, respectively, will also be small.
+Here we investigate whether $\textsc{NN}_g$ is Lipschitz continuous with respect to the three considered distance functions for multisets of vectors.
+In fact, the next Theorem utilizes the Lipschitz constants for \textsc{mean} and \textsc{max} from Theorem~\ref{thm:thm1} to upper bound the Lipschitz constants of those neural networks. \begin{theorem}[Proof in Appendix~\ref{sec:proof_thm2}] \leavevmode \begin{enumerate}[topsep=0pt, partopsep=0pt, parsep=0.1cm, leftmargin=0.8cm] \itemsep0em \item $\textsc{NN}_\textsc{mean}$ defined on $\mathcal{S}_{\leq M}(\mathbb{R}^d)$ is Lipschitz continuous with respect to EMD and its Lipschitz constant is upper bounded by $\text{Lip}(f_{\text{MLP}_2}) \cdot \text{Lip}(f_{\text{MLP}_1})$. \item There exist instances of $\textsc{NN}_\textsc{sum}$ defined on $\mathcal{S}_{\leq M}(\mathbb{R}^d)$ which are not Lipschitz continuous with respect to the matching distance. \item $\textsc{NN}_\textsc{max}$ defined on $\mathcal{S}_{\leq M}(\mathbb{R}^d)$ is Lipschitz continuous with respect to the Hausdorff distance and its Lipschitz constant is upper bounded by $\sqrt{d} \cdot \text{Lip}(f_{\text{MLP}_2}) \cdot \text{Lip}(f_{\text{MLP}_1})$. \end{enumerate} \end{theorem} The above result suggests that if the Lipschitz constants of the MLPs are small, then the Lipschitz constant of the $\textsc{NN}_\textsc{mean}$ and $\textsc{NN}_\textsc{max}$ models with respect to EMD and Hausdorff distance, respectively, will also be small.
 Therefore, if proper weights are learned (or a method is employed that restricts the Lipschitz constant of the MLPs), we can obtain models stable under perturbations of the input multisets with respect to EMD or Hausdorff distance.
+On the other hand, $\textsc{NN}_\textsc{sum}$ is not necessarily Lipschitz continuous with respect to the matching distance.
+This is due to the \textit{bias parameters} of $f_{\text{MLP}_1}$.
+Interestingly, if we omit the bias terms of that layer, $\textsc{NN}_\textsc{sum}$ also becomes Lipschitz continuous with respect to the matching distance.